 A: I love just how safe and clean it is here.
 There is always something to do, and people are so friendly.
 My quality of life is amazing compared to what it was back in England.
 I feel like I have left the boring routine of 9 to 5, and I now understand the meaning of ‘living for the weekend’!

 Q: Any negatives?
 What do you miss most about home?

-A: I miss my family the most, it’s so hard being away from them but I’m starting to realise they're only a plane ride or a Skype call away!
-I also miss some good old English food, it doesn't matter where you are in the world, nowhere can make food better than your home country!
+A: I miss my family the most, and it’s so hard being away from them, but I’m starting to realise they’re only a plane ride or a Skype call away!
+I also miss some good old English food.
+It doesn’t matter where you are in the world; no place can make food better than your home country!

 Q: What are the biggest adjustments you had to make when settling into expat life in Dubai?
 Did you experience any particular elements of culture shock?